Skip to main content

 6) SIF values are sensitive to absolute calibration of the solar irradiances.
 The GOME instrument degraded during its lifetime.
 We are using the latest version of GOME level 1B data (radiances and irradiances) as is and as documented by Coldewey-Egbers et al. (2019).
 We have not analyzed the data for potential false trends caused by instrument degradation and therefore can NOT recommend use of these data for long-term trend analysis.

-7) SIF values are provided over ocean for monitoring of biases.
-We have attempted to correct for small zero-level offset problem in previous versions (Joiner et al., 2016).
+7) SIF values are provided over oceans for monitoring of biases.
+We have attempted to correct for a small zero-level offset problem in previous versions (Joiner et al., 2016).
 We provide both the corrected and uncorrected SIF_740 data fields.
 As the bias correction is not perfect, small biases still remain, particularly over high albedo (high radiance), non-vegetated surfaces such as the Sahara desert.

 8) The quality control values are 2 for good retrievals with cloud fraction < 30%, 1 for good retrievals with cloud fraction > 30%, and 0 for retrievals not passing various quality control checks.